 North Bergen, NJ – With the Supreme Court about to hear oral arguments next Monday, January 11, 2016, in a case (Friedrichs v.
 California Teachers Association) which asks them to overrule a 1977 decision and hold that public employees who don’t want to join the union that represents them also can’t be required to pay a fee to cover the costs that the union incurs in collective bargaining, organized labor faces a daunting challenge.

-Dennis A. Daggett, Executive Vice President of the International Longshoremen’s Association, AFL-CIO spells out how an attack on a large public service union, (The Teachers) is an attack on all of Organized Labor.
+Dennis A. Daggett, Executive Vice President of the International Longshoremen’s Association spells out how an attack on a large public service union, (The Teachers) is an attack on all of Organized Labor.

 Dennis Daggett writes: